MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 - **#announcements** - Used for announcements related to MMD, Minecraft, the community and partners, along with important world events.
 - **#community-announcements** - Used by the community to share announcements for their own projects.
 We request that you link to the project overview page rather than a direct download.
 Responses and discussion about announcements should be done in a separate channel, however, adding reaction emoji is fine.
 ### GENERAL
-- **#general** - The main chat for the server.
-Off topic discussion is welcome, however politics and overly silly conversation should be done elsewhere.
-This channel can also be used to ask questions about the discord or make requests.
+- **#general** - The main discussion channel on the discord.
+Conversations don't have to be about Minecraft however extremely off topic discussions should move to #stopthatitsverysilly
 - **#mmd-public-server** - The chat for the public Minecraft server.
 Also contains a relay between server chat and discord.
 - **#showcase** - Used to show new content made by the community, not for posting mod announcements.
 - **#modpacks** - The place used to ask questions about modpack development, and discussion relating to modpacks.
 - **#art** - Used to discuss art you've made, or wanted to share.
 Keep the chat SFW!
 - **#other-games** - A place to talk about games, play games or share news about games with others.
-- **#stopthatitsverysilly** - Shitposting, politics, memes, inflammatory but not racist or hateful stuff.
-And no anime or NSFW!
+- **#stopthatitsverysilly** - Off topic discussion, memes, silly conversations.
+No hateful, inflamatory, NSFW or anime allowed.
 ### DEVELOPMENT
 - **#mc-development** - The place to ask questions about making mods, getting help with your mod code issues.
 - **#other-development** - The place to ask questions or generally discuss non minecraft related coding